zotonic/hexpub/README.md

 hexpub
 ======

-Keeping our packages up-to-update is something we all forget too easily.
-This little script automatically publishes your package to [Hex.pm](https://hex.pm) when you tag your repository.
+Keeping our packages up to date on [Hex.pm](https://hex.pm) is something we all forget too easily.
+This little script and Travis CI configuration automates publishing when you tag your Git repository.

 Because Travis CI has no Hex.pm [deployment provider](https://docs.travis-ci.com/user/deployment/) (yet), we’ll have to do some more work.
 This solution is based on [an article by Tristan Sloughter](http://blog.erlware.org/automatic-hex-package-publishing-with-travis-ci/).